joantolos/blog/content/podcast.md

 </html>
 {{< /rawhtml >}}

-I've been writing about my work, technology and the life as a software development for quite a few years.
+I've been writing about my work, technology and the life as a software developer for quite a few years.
 Now I want to include you in the conversation.

 In my _Nada nuevo bajo el sol_ podcast, I will talk about my day to day as a developer.
 I will attend your questions and comments and address them on the air.